Inui-senpai/DDLCModTemplate2.0/game/chrs/README.md

-# Contents
+# Contents of the `chrs` folder

-## monika.chr
+## Files
+- **README.md**: This file, which provides an overview of the contents of the `chrs` folder.
-Monika's character file.
-Technically just a PNG.
+- **monika.chr**: Monika's character file.
+Technically its just a PNG file.

-## natsuki.chr
-Natsuki's character file.
-Technically just a JPEG.
+- **natsuki.chr**: Natsuki's character file.
+Technically its just a JPEG file.

-## sayori.chr
-Sayori's character file.
-Technically just Sayo-nara's OGG file.
+- **sayori.chr**: Sayori's character file.
+Technically its just a OGG file of the "Sayo-nara" track.

-## yuri.chr
-Yuri's character file.
-Technically just a poem in a text file.
+- **yuri.chr**: Yuri's character file.
+Technically its just a text file containing a poem.